Use Sales Analytics to Get an Overview of Your Business

 - Open the Opportunity Owner filter, look for Harold Campbell, and select him.
 Then click Apply.

 The main chart makes it clear how far Harold has to go—and what a positive difference it could make if he gets there.
 Scrolling down through the dashboard, Laura can see his top opportunities.
 Harold’s largest opportunity all by itself could make a significant difference, so she’s going to see if she can get this deal going.
 The power of Salesforce actions helps her do that.

 - Click the bar for Harold’s largest opportunity.
-You’ll see that the widgets along the bottom of the dashboard redraw themselves, thanks to a bit of Analytics magic called faceting.
+You’ll see that the widgets along the bottom of the dashboard redraw themselves, thanks to a bit of Tableau CRM magic called faceting.

 - If you don’t see the Opportunity Details chart yet, scroll down the dashboard.
 It includes only one opportunity—Harold’s largest